A scalable optimization approach for equitable facility location: Methodology and transportation applications

 \section{Introduction}

-Traditional facility location models were designed to address operational problems and, as a consequence, typically provide solutions that are not concerned with the equity of the optimal distribution of distances.
-Thus, if we apply these models to improve residential access to neighborhood amenities, there may be unintended consequences.
-In particular, placing amenities in order to minimize the mean distance from an individual to their closest service tends to leave some community members many miles from a facility.
-Likewise, directly minimizing the maximum distance that a resident must travel ignores the average experience of the community.
-Despite the challenges, incorporating equity into facility location models is vital because it can help ensure that resources and services are distributed fairly across a population, reducing disparities and promoting social justice.
-This importance has led to a wealth of literature on the subject; see \cite{Mandell1991-by, Marsh1994-ax, Eiselt1995-ur, Drezner2009-sx, Ogryczak2009-dx, Lejeune2013-tr, Karsu2015-cb}, and \cite{Barbati2016-rj}, to name a few.
-However, even with continued interest in incorporating equity into facility location, there has been little consensus on how equity should be measured in these models.
+The distribution of facilities within transportation networks shapes how resources and burdens are allocated across communities.
+From transit stops to emergency services, and from distribution centers to freight hubs, facility location decisions shape distributional justice.
+Traditional facility location models were designed to address operational problems and, as a consequence, typically provide solutions that are not concerned with the equity of the optimal distribution of distances \citep{Current2002-sb}.
+For example, placing facilities to minimize the mean distance tends to leave some community members many miles from service.
+On the other hand, prioritizing {\it only} the worst case, i.e., minimizing the maximum distance, ignores the average experience of the community.

-In this work, we introduce a computationally-light equitable facility location model using a function from the environmental justice literature known as the Kolm-Pollak Equally Distributed Equivalent (EDE).
-Computational experiments on data from the largest cities in the United States verify that our model is practical for very large real-world applications \emph{and} produces solutions that provide near-optimal mean distances while still protecting those that are farthest away.